CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0100-0199/0170-two-sum-III-data-structure-design.md

 sidebar_label: 0170-Two Sum III - Data Structure Design
 tags: [HashTable, ArrayList, Binary Search]
 description: "Design and implement a TwoSum class.
 It should support the following operations: `add` and `find`".

-`add` - Add the number to an internal data structure.
-`find` - Find if there exists any pair of numbers which sum is equal to the value.
 ---

 ## Problem Statement